TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 └  Storybook upgrade completed!
 ```

-*  Don't know what the package build question was about.
+I don't know what the package build question was about.
 The only option was `esbuild` and you couldn't progress without selecting it.
-Presumably building the migration script?
+Looks like Storybook uses a more recent version of `esbuild` and has forced a rebuild of the package?

-* We seem to have got rid of our original 3 deprecated dependencies and replaced them with two new ones
+On the positive side, we've got rid of one of our deprecated dependencies.
+Two left to go.

-* Turns out my config file isn't pure ESM.
+It turns out my config file isn't pure ESM.
 I added some boilerplate copied from the Storybook manual to handle module resolution in a monorepo.
-The boilerplate made use of require.
+The boilerplate made use of `require`.
 The migration fixed it up.

 ```ts
 // This file has been automatically migrated to valid ESM format by Storybook.